DeanLemans/deanlemans.github.io/README.md

-This is the repository for my [personal site](https://deanlemans.github.io/)
+This is the repository for my [site](https://deanlemans.github.io/)

 made with [jekyll](https://jekyllrb.com/) and using [chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy)!